appclacks/cabourotte-website/content/exporters/http/_index.md

 ## Payload format

-Here is an example payload sent by the HTTP exporter for a successful DNS healthcheck:
+Here is an example payload sent (using HTTP POST) by the HTTP exporter for a successful DNS healthcheck:

 ```json
 [